 Aetna Medicare part D

 Aetna also offers a number of part D drug plans that might be available in your area.

-If you call us today we can help you with your Aetna Medigap plan as well as a part D drug plan to see if their great fit for you.
+If you call us today we can help you with your Aetna Medigap plan as well as a Part D drug plan to see if their a great fit for you.

 The premiums as well as the coverage for drug plans change each year.

 It is fairly common to not have the exact same company for your Medigap plan as well as your drug plan because after all, it’s all about saving money.

 Here at Medisupps.com, we’re an independent agency helping people like yourself to choose the best Medigap plan as well as Part D drug plan and shop all of the companies.